mikedef/CarND-Vehicle-Detection/README.md

 ![alt text][image7]

 Implementing the HOG extraction over all new windows is very inefficient and takes a long time to do.
-Using the HOG extraction function over the sliding window improves the efficiency and helps seperate detections.
+Using the HOG extraction function over the sliding window improves the efficiency and helps separate detections.

 ![alt text][image8]